arminc/arminc.github.io/README.md

 TODO
 ====
-+ add quotes page
 + How to create post?
 	+ What formats can I use?
 	+ Any tools that can help?
 + Migrate the old posts
 + Plugins?
 + How fast that the site load online?
++ tags/categories?
++ fix startup error
++ remove unused files (images)
 + How about changing the colors?
-+ Fix any errors
-+ tags/categories?
 + add linkedin next to github/google+
-+ fix startup error